 06/2017, City, State

-- Summary Highlight your best professional skills, abilities and experience within a few short sentences.
+- Summary In your summary statement, highlight your best professional skills, abilities and experience within a few short sentences.
 For example: “Patient-focused physical therapy aide with 5+ years of experience instructing patients on adaptive treatment devices.
 Proficient at helping clients overcome resistance to therapy.”

 - Skills Break this section out into hard skills such as assessing pain tolerance, monitoring vital signs, and emergency First Aid knowledge, and soft skills such as attention to detail, good written and verbal communication skills, and critical thinking.

 - Education For this role, a high school diploma or equivalent is typically needed, but most employers prefer a certification such as a BLS for Health Care Providers certification from the American Heart Association.
-List all certifications that you’ve earned here, such as a CPR and First Aid certificate, or a Physical Therapy Aide Certification from the AMCA.
+List all certifications that you’ve earned here, such as a CPR and First Aid certificate, or a physical therapy aide resume example Certification from the AMCA.

 See Why My Perfect Resume is a 5-Star Resume Builder